SeanFellowes/SocketMeister/NuGetDocumentation.md

 There are 3 NuGet packages available:

-1. The [SocketMeister](https://www.nuget.org/packages/SocketMeister/) NuGet package contains the DLL for numerous .NET Frameworks including.NET 3.5, .NET 4.0, .NET 4.5, .NET 4.6, .NET 4.7.2, .NET Standard 2.0, .NET Core 3.1 and .NET 5.
+1. The [SocketMeister](https://www.nuget.org/packages/SocketMeister/) NuGet package contains the DLL for numerous .NET Frameworks including.NET 3.5, .NET 4.0, .NET 4.5, .NET 4.6, .NET 4.7.2, .NET 4.8, .NET Standard 2.0, .NET Core 3.1, .NET 5 and .NET 6.
 The SocketMeister `SocketClient` works in all included frameworks.
 The SocketMeister `SocketServer` is not available in .NET 3.5.
-Your socket server functionality must be

 2. The [SocketMeister.Silverlight]() NuGet package contains the DLL for Silverlight 5 projects.
 The SocketMeister `SocketServer` class is not included because the server component wouldn't work in Silverlight.